AlexLabram/Bonsai/WGCourse/IntroPracticals.md

 	- This is tricky: you almost certainly will break a lot of wire as you learn!
 	- Pull the wire gently as you twist it, so that the newly taken up wire doesn't wrap on top of the previous twists
 	- Keep the twisted wire at the same angle to both single strands (the "bisector" in maths jargon) so that neither strand gets twisted more sharply than the other
+	- You may want to snip off any excessively long trailing ends of wire before using the pliers, so they don't smack into the tree (or the other anchor wire) every turn!
 	- Broken wire can be patched together with an extra length of 1.5mm wire
 	- Traditionally you'd use "jin pliers" for this, but I find needle-tip pliers just as good
 1. Repeat the last step with the other anchor wire
 1. Remove any excess anchor wire
 	- It's generally best to retain 3-4 turns of the twisted wire
-	- You may want to snip off any _really_ excessive bits of wire before using the pliers to tighten it, so they don't smack into the tree every turn!
 1. Once the tree is anchored in place, thoroughly water the bonsai (e.g. by dunking)

-### Practical 6b: Covering your soil
+### Practical 7: Covering your soil
 1. Grate some dry sphagnum through a xxxx cm mesh sieve
 	- We've done this bit for you
 1. Put a handful in a pot and mix with water